 While children in general need plenty of love and attention from their parents and teachers, children with special needs are most benefited by people whose personality traits enhance the learning process.
 Both passion and concern for children with special needs are necessary to be a good special education teacher.
 In addition, a few commendable personality traits of special education teachers have been listed below.
 If you are considering teaching special needs kids prepare yourself for a challenging, life-changing yet rewarding career.

 In order to relate to any child, you must be able to love and accept them as they are.
 This is especially important for special needs children.
 Regardless of their capabilities or behavior each child is unique and worthy of your notice.
 Some special needs kids may demand excessive attention or completely disregard common etiquette, but it is important to respect and treat them as unique individuals with unique needs.
 By attempting to understand and encourage your students learning will be enhanced on all levels.

 2. Organizational skills and Intuition

 As is the case in any kind of education, students need structure to succeed.
 But with special needs students, structure is all the more important.
 The special education teacher must provide the class with a physical and academic structure favorable to learning.
-Whether the child is dyslexic, physically or mentally handicapped or has some auditory learning disabilities or other injuries, students may be incapable of expressing their feelings or communicating their needs.
+Some students may be incapable of expressing their feelings or communicating their needs.
 The special education teacher will need to be intuitive and involved so that any students’ needs can be foreseen and addressed even when students lack the ability to tell you about them themselves.